namedummy568-stack/documentation-repo/user_guide.md

-This is a placeholder for the user guide.
+This is the updated user guide for v2.0 with new features.